 What happens if rabbits don’t get enough exercise?

 - Sore hocks.
 Sore hocks is a condition where the underside of your rabbit’s feet becomes inflamed.
-It’s usually caused by damped flooring and obesity.
+It’s usually caused by damp flooring and obesity.
 Lack of exercise is linked to sore hocks because obese rabbits are often unable to eat their cecotropes, which can make your rabbit’s cage floor damp.
 Obesity would also lead to more footpad wear due to excess weight.
 This is a serious condition that should be treated immediately because it can get infected or bleed a lot if it’s severe.

 - Osteoporosis.
-It’s also possible for rabbits who lack exercise to develop osteoporosis or the thinning of the bone.
+It’s also possible for rabbits who lack exercise to develop osteoporosis, or the thinning of the bone.
 This condition can lead to bone breakage.

 How to tell if your rabbit lacks exercise?

-A regular visit to a veterinarian would make this easier to track because veterinarians would often tracks your rabbit’s weight every visit.
+A regular visit to a veterinarian would make this easier to track.
+Veterinarians would often track your rabbit’s weight every visit.

 How to prevent your rabbit from dying from a lack of exercise?

 But if that’s not an option, letting your rabbit play in the park for a few hours every day would likely do the trick.

 Here’s a great video that shows how you can give your rabbit enough exercise:

-This should be monitored closely by a veterinarian because it could be rapid onset, meaning your rabbits can quickly die.
+This should be monitored closely by a veterinarian because it could be a rapid onset, meaning your rabbits could quickly die.

-A rabbit that’s not exercising can become obese, which in turn could lead to more serious and potentially life-threatening conditions like hepatic lipidosis (fatty liver disease) and pregnancy toxaemia.
+A rabbit that’s not exercising can become obese.
+This in turn could lead to more serious and potentially life-threatening conditions like hepatic lipidosis (fatty liver disease) and pregnancy toxemia.